j-maas/recipe-box/README.md

   - [ ] Add indicator to top of files that explains how to view the recipes for people who do not know what to do with the files.
 - Overview
   - [ ] Filter recipes.
+  - [ ] Search by ingredient.
 - Recipe
   - [x] Indicate how many ingredients there are in ingredient heading.
   - [x] Show quantities in method.
 This is helpful when assembling ingredients while cooking.
   - [ ] Highlight occurrences of ingredients on hover.
+  - [ ] Prevent display from turning off while cooking.
+(Wake Lock API (in draft) is only reasonable implementation.)
   - [ ] Allow setting portions.
   - [ ] Embed timers.
   - [ ] Instead of brute deletion, have a bin to protect against accidental deletion.